Students must complete a minimum of 700 hours to satisfy the practicum requirements.

 The First Year

 In their first year, students enroll in several courses teaching basic assessment and interviewing skills, i.e., Psyc 615/616, 617/618, and 780.
-Each course has a didactic, classroom portion though students also practice skills with other students and some clinical cases.
-They receive their first practical supervision in these courses that prepare them for psychotherapy training in the second year.
+Each course has a didactic, classroom portion though students also practice skills with other students.
+As well, they are introduced to their first clinical cases and receive supervision preparing them for psychotherapy training in the second year.

 The Second Year